arturpilarek/datingApp/README.md

 * [Technologies](#technologies)
 * [Setup](#setup)

-## General info
+## General info About dating app
-This project is simple Lorem ipsum dolor generator.
+This project is made by Group 3

 ## Technologies
 Project is created with: